stevem-zhou/web103_finalproject/README.md

 ### [Course Ratings/Reviews]

+Users will be able to leave a rating for this class.

+[gif goes here]

+### [Course Reviews]

-Users will be able to leave a review on a specific course for everyone else to see, while also leaving a rating for this class.
+Users will be able to leave a review on a specific course for everyone else to see.

 [gif goes here]